 In both counties, residents in every age group, from those 20 years old and younger to those 90 years and older, have been infected by the virus.

-In Santa Clara County, people ages 20-29 represent the largest segment of the population infected with the virus.
+In Santa Clara and San Mateo counties, people ages 20-29 represent the largest segment of the population infected with the virus.

 The rate of infection does not appear to ascend with age in Santa Clara County, according to the county’s data.
 Those ages 80 and older have fewer reported cases than those ages 70-79, who have fewer reported cases than those ages 60-69.

-In San Mateo County, those in the 20-29 age group represent the largest segment of the population infected with the virus, followed by those in the 30-39 age group.
+In San Mateo County, those in the 30-39 age group represent the second-largest segment of the population infected with the virus.

-Those ages 80-89 account for 24% of the deaths in Santa Clara County, followed by those ages 70-79, who represent 22% of the death toll.
+Those ages 80-89 account for 27% of the deaths in Santa Clara County, followed by those over 90 years old, which represent 22% of the death toll.

 In San Mateo County, no one under age 29 has died from the disease, according to statistics from the county Health Department.
 Those ages 80 to 89 account for 32% of the county’s deaths.